Save Medicare: Bernie Sanders To Lead Nationwide Pre-Inauguration Protest Rallies

 According to a spokesperson, left-over donations from Sanders’ presidential campaign will be used to organize the protest rallies.
 As the Daily Beast pointed out, this is in stark contrast to the way that the Clinton campaign spent their remaining campaign funds – by splurging on a fancy party for millionaire donors.

-On January 9, Sanders is scheduled to participate in a CNN town hall where he will discuss the upcoming protest events as well as the broader Democratic strategy going forward.
+On January 9, Sanders is scheduled to participate in a CNN town hall, where he will discuss the upcoming protest events as well as the broader Democratic strategy going forward.

-To find or organize your local January 15 “Our First Stand: Save Health Care” protest rally, visit the Our Revolution event page, join your local Bernie facebook page, or subscribe to the Political Revolution subreddit.
+To find or organize your local January 15 “Our First Stand: Save Health Care” protest rally, visit the Our Revolution event page, join your local Bernie Facebook page or subscribe to the Political Revolution subreddit.

 [Featured Image by Win McNamee/Getty Images]